erluxman/awesomefluttertips/week06.md

+# Tips 36 - 42

 ## #Day36 Implicit Interface of class

 Did you know you can extend and implement a class in Dart?

 * No need to create `IInterface` to mock a `class`.
 * No need to extract `IInterface` as Contract / Protocal